Garden Naturally With These Tips from EarthKind

 Bees love flowers as much as you do.
 Plant them and you’ll help increase a dying population.
 You may not be a big fan of the buzzing little insect, but they help produce our honey and make our gardens grow even greener.
 Be careful though.
 They like to sleep in between the blooms during the early morning hours.
 Don’t surprise them or you could be in for a nasty sting.

-If you’ve got natural gardening solutions that have worked for you, we’d love to hear them.
-Leave a comment below and we may just share them with our community.
+If you’ve got natural gardening solutions that have worked in your home garden, we’d love to hear them.
+Leave a comment below and we may just share them with our community of natural garden growers.
 We’ll be sure to give you all the credit!